Kadkam8a/estadistica-R/_episodes/01-introduction.md

 {: .challenge}

 > ## Ejercicio `.challenge`
 > A classification of pangenome is being carried out, for these cases.
 Please fill-in-the-blank according to the given context and the type of pangenome :
+>
 > a.
 The species that live in environments with rich microbial communities.
 This would be an example of ___________ pangenome.
 >
 > b.
 On species that live in isolated niches with limited access to genetic material exchange.
 This would be an example of ___________ pangenome.
 >
 > > ## Solution
+> >a.
+Open pangenome.
-> >a.Open pangenome.
-Because these species have so many different ways of exchanging genetic material so they can continuously extend their set of genes.
+> > Because these species have so many different ways of exchanging genetic material so they can continuously extend their set of genes.
 > >
+> >b.
+Closed pangenome.
-> >b.Closed pangenome.
-Because of that, a small number of strains can cover the complete pangenome.
+> > Because of that, a small number of strains can cover the complete pangenome.
 > {: .solution}
 {: .challenge}